-Ms. Parker’s recent successes include a $150 million settlement on behalf of direct purchasers in In re Flonase Antitrust litigation.
-Ms. Parker conducted the direct examination of former FDA commissioner Dr. David Kessler during an evidentiary hearing and briefed the opposition and argued against the defendant’s motion to exclude Dr. Kessler.
+Ms. Johnson's recent successes include a $150 million settlement on behalf of direct purchasers in In re Flonase Antitrust litigation.
+Ms. Johnson conducted the direct examination of former FDA commissioner Dr. David Kessler during an evidentiary hearing and briefed the opposition and argued against the defendant’s motion to exclude Dr. Kessler.
 The case settled less than a week after the Court issued an order permitting Dr. Kessler to testify in full.
 Ms. Parker was also instrumental in the recent Wellbutrin XL ($37.5 million partial settlement) and Wellbutrin SR ($21.5 million) antitrust settlements.

-In 2011, Public Justice nominated Ms. Parker and the rest of her trial team for Trial Lawyer of the Year for their work securing a $142 million RICO verdict against Pfizer for fraudulently marketing the drug Neurontin.
+In 2011, Public Justice nominated Ms. Johnson and the rest of her trial team for Trial Lawyer of the Year for their work securing a $142 million RICO verdict against Pfizer for fraudulently marketing the drug Neurontin.
 Ms. Parker also oversaw the implementation of the $80 million Vioxx settlement on behalf of litigating third party payers.

-Ms. Parker is actively involved in In re Nexium Antitrust Litigation (MDL No. 2409); In re Lipitor Antitrust Litigation (MDL No. 2332), In re Effexor XR Antitrust Litigation, (District of New Jersey, No. 11-cv-5479); and In re Prograf Antitrust Litigation (MDL No. 2242).
+Ms. Johnson is actively involved in In re Nexium Antitrust Litigation (MDL No. 2409); In re Lipitor Antitrust Litigation (MDL No. 2332), In re Effexor XR Antitrust Litigation, (District of New Jersey, No. 11-cv-5479); and In re Prograf Antitrust Litigation (MDL No. 2242).

-Ms. Parker is admitted to practice in the Commonwealth of Massachusetts, the District of Massachusetts, and the First Circuit Court of Appeals.
+Ms. Johnson is admitted to practice in the Commonwealth of Massachusetts, the District of Massachusetts, and the First Circuit Court of Appeals.
 She is a member of the American Association for Justice and Public Justice’s Class Action Preservation Project Committee.